 P492L05

-The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame, the bandwidth of the EHT NDP Announcement frame, and the operating bandwidth of the EHT beamformee.
+The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame, (#12553) the bandwidth of the PPDU carrying the EHT NDP Announcement frame, and the operating bandwidth of the EHT beamformee.

 TGbe editor: Please add the following NOTE on P495L7

+(#12553) NOTE: “the bandwidth of the EHT NDP Announcement frame” represents “the bandwidth of the PPDU carrying the EHT NDP Announcement frame. “an EHT NDP Announcement frame of bandwidth” represents “an EHT NDP Announcement frame carried by a PPDU of bandwidth”.